 - Bells and whistles.
 Headphone jacks aren't common, but are ideal if you have a partner who needs silence to sleep.
 USB ports allow you to charge your phone, smartwatch or other electronics by plugging them into your machine.

-Best white noise machines to shop 2021
+Best white noise machines to shop this year

 According to the experts we consulted, there’s no objectively best white noise machine.
 “Get one that is in your budget— no particular one has been shown to independently improve sleep,” said Abhinav Singh, MD, MPH, FAASM, the facility director of the Indiana Sleep Center.
 Having said that, there are certainly differentiating factors among your many choices.
 We asked the pros to recommend the best white noise machines on the market at different price points.